dimaMachina/graphql-eslint/.changeset/weak-readers-build.md

 ---
-"@graphql-eslint/eslint-plugin": minor
+'@graphql-eslint/eslint-plugin': minor
 ---

-Support the fragment spread group when defining alphabetize rule's groups
+Support the fragment spread group when defining alphabetize rule's groups with new option `...`